This semester we will be focusing on close reading as a form of literary criticism. There are many reasons to close read:

 Conclusions: What new or unique discovery has your close reading enabled?
 More often than not, close reading brings one’s original assumptions into question.
 You are not close reading if you can write, “This passage means (x).”
 Be sure to look at your conclusions and see if they follow from your introduction: if not, make them compatible (adjust your introduction/thesis, you conclusion, or both).

 Finish your close reading early and leave it alone for a few days.
-Return to your essay on Tuesday or Wednesday and read it OUT LOUD:
+Return to your essay on Tuesday or Wednesday and read it ALOUD:

 Check for: